 Bank balances, other assets, liabilities, time deposits and units of investment undertakings Bank balances are generally valued at their nominal value plus accrued interest.

-Time deposits are valued at their market value, provided that the time deposit may be canceled.

-provided that the time deposit may be canceled at any time and repayment is not at nominal value plus interest.
+Time deposits are valued at their market value, provided that the time deposit may be canceled at any time and repayment is not at nominal value plus interest.